talla-ui/lib-comp/docs/ref/ScrollArea_padding.md

 ## Related

 - [<!--{ref:class}-->ScrollArea](ScrollArea.md) \
-    View composite with an area that contains scrolling content.
+    Component with an area that contains scrolling content.